fstudio/clangbuilder/ReadMe.md

 **ARM64**

-Build LLVM for ARM64 is broken, You can download **Enterprise WDK (EWDK) Insider Preview** from https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewWDK ,When you config `config/ewdk.json`, ClangbuilderUI able to start `ARM64 Environment Console`
+Build LLVM for ARM64 is broken, But You can download **Enterprise WDK (EWDK) Insider Preview** from https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewWDK ,When you config `config/ewdk.json`, ClangbuilderUI able to start `ARM64 Environment Console`

 ewdk.json:
 ```json